-Joe Jackson, Jackson Family Patriarch, Dead at 89 After Cancer Battle: Report
+Joe Jackson, Jackson Family Patriarch, Dead at 89 After Cancer Battle

 Manny Hernandez/Getty Images

-Michael Jackson's father, Joe Jackson, has reportedly died.
+Michael Jackson's father Joe Jackson has died.

-The 89-year-old music mogul passed away early Wednesday in Los Angeles, according to TMZ.
+The 89-year-old music mogul passed away early Wednesday while in hospice care in Las Vegas, the Clark County coroner confirmed to E!
+News.

+"We are reviewing the circumstances, but as of now there is no reason to believe anything other than a natural death," coroner John Fudenberg told E!
+News.

+A source close to the Jackson family told E!
+News, "The family is together and they are grieving."

 During his marriage to his wife of nearly 69 years, Joe became a father to 10 children between 1950 and 1966, including Rebbie Jackson, Jackie Jackson, Tito Jackson, Jermaine Jackson, La Toya Jackson, Marlon Jackson, Randy Jackson, Janet Jacksonand Michael Jackson.
 Their son Brandon Jackson passed away shortly after his birth.